xen0vas/UserManager/README.md

 ### Installation Info
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This application has been tested in 64bit Linux Debian distributions.

-It does not yet runs in 32bit Linux systems due to bugs.

 Also it does not run in newest linux builds due to  Qt v4